jmahler/ldd/README.md

   - nf_logid - Netfilter driver which monitors all IPv4 network
 	traffic and prints a message when the pattern is found.

+  - faulty - Create a segfault during a read or write.

 ## References

   [1] [Linux Device Drivers][1]